Boston College Supplemental Essays 2025-2026: Writing Tips + Examples

 Essay structure tips + examples

-For this essay, focus on someone in your life who agrees with you on some things and challenges you on others.
-Then, explain your relationship, what you mean to each other, and how your connection has grown or changed over time.
+For this Boston College supplemental essay, focus on someone in your life who both agrees with you at times and challenges you at others.
+Then, explain your relationship, what you mean to each other, and how your connection has grown or changed through conversation.

 Who do you talk to about anything?
 For some, this could be a parent, sibling, or other family member.
 For others, it may be a friend, teacher, or spiritual leader.
 What do you usually talk about?
 We recommend avoiding hot-button topics.
-You don’t need to solve the Middle East crisis or take a stand on abortion.
+You don’t need to solve the Middle East crisis.

 Your topic can be something as simple as trying to understand a friend’s K-Pop obsession or debating whether “white lies” are okay.
 There’s no need for a clear right or wrong answer, either, but your essay should show common ground or a fresh perspective.